esti08-hu/RSA-Factoring-Challenge/README.md

 ## Author : Estifanos Ameha:

-# RSA Factoring Challenge :cat:
+# RSA Factoring Challenge :

 - This repository is dedicated to the RSA factoring challenge, where the goal is to read in and factorize a file of numbers.
 The provided Bash script, "factors," is designed for this purpose.